MonetDBSolutions/squll/README.md

 Once started, squll.py continuously requests queries from the Sqalpel server to contribute with execution times (in ms) of a number of runs.

+## Drivers section
+This contains the core programs squll.py and the supportive files repository.py and sqalpel.py.
+The remainder are drivers for some well-knonw database.
+The may require additional arguments.

 ## Policy
 Recall that all experiments should be ran in good faith with the intentions provided by the project owner.
 In particular,